Welcome to the 2019 Climate Action Challenge!

 - Climate Action Challenge Toolkit: This longer document outlines an 8-step process for brainstorming, designing, planing, and implementing your Challenge project.
 There are helpful resources for learning about local climate change impacts in Flagstaff and Coconino County, basic climate change science, and examples of youth climate leaders, events, and projects.

 Are you an educator interested in involving your entire class in climate action?
-You can still participate in the Climate Action Challenge!
-Even if your class is over 5 students, we still encourage you to following all other participation guidelines and use the Climate Action Challenge Toolkit to guide your students through a meaningful climate action project.
+We encourage you to following all participation guidelines and use the Climate Action Challenge Toolkit to guide your students through a meaningful climate action project.
 The Climate Action Challenge Scoring Rubric (included in the Participant Guide) can be used to evaluate your class's project.
-If you wish to present at the Flagstaff Youth Climate Summit, you will be limited to 5 student representatives due to facility capacity.
+If you wish to have your class present at the Flagstaff Youth Climate Summit, your class will be limited to 5 student representatives due to facility capacity.

 Have questions about the Climate Action Challenge?
 Please contact: